Watch the video or enjoy reading further below.

 When do I gain weight?
 How long does it take?

 The longer time you take prednisone, the more likely you are to gain weight.
 Surprisingly, in the first few weeks, it’s possible to lose weight because prednisone causes lipolysis, a breakdown of fat cells, at first.
+Later, prednisone causes the opposite effect and makes fat cells enlarge.

-What about “Moon Face”?
+What about Prednisone “Moon Face”?

 Your face swells into a round shape like the moon as the dose goes up.
 This means that at low doses, moon face is uncommon.
 At high doses of prednisone, such as 60 mg, most people’s faces will round out.
 Moon face slowly goes away as you slowly taper off prednisone.
 Within two weeks or so of stopping prednisone, most people report that moon face has completely disappeared.
 Moon face is a symptom of Cushing’s Syndrome, the symptoms of high cortisol.
 Moon face is one of the ways that prednisone redistributes fat: